ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-02-utsacyber-ctf-linux-2-writeup-eng.md

 ---

 Ah, we meet again.
 I was working as a Project Manager in a company.
 I left the job 2 days ago.
 In this time, I decided to take OSCP certification.
 So, I have to work hard and try hard for cert.
-When I was working, I was also interested with Cyber Security.
+When I was working, I was also interested with Cybersecurity.

 Before I left the job, we**(isDebuggerPresent)** joined UTSA Cyber CTF and took 19th place.
 Our rank is not that bad because we participated in that competition on the first 3 days.
 I am writing a writeup for this challenge because I had a lot of fun solving the question.
 This question tested my penetration testing skills.